ChileanVirtualObservatory/www.chivo.cl/README.md

 ## Notes to install django:
 ### 1. Create the virtual environtment
 First of all, create the virtual environtment.
-The following command should work:
+The following command should work (Of curse you have to have installed virtualenv in python):
 ```bash
 virtualenv chivowebenv
 ```